-As a result, we cut down large portions of text, added new sections, and rethought how to present the product’s benefits — making the narrative more visual and concise.
-This close collaboration with a marketing specialist not only taught me a lot but also allowed me to directly influence the client’s brand identity.
+As a result, we cut down large text portions, added new sections, and rethought how to present product benefits - making the narrative more visual and concise.
+This close collaboration with a marketing specialist not only taught me a lot but also allowed me to directly influence the client's brand identity.

 some annotations on the animation for devs

-For example, we insisted that the client provide high-quality photos and videos, and also collect authentic testimonials from previous students, including real photos of their baking results.
+We insisted the client provide high-quality photos and videos, and collect authentic testimonials from previous students, including real photos of their baking results.

-I consider it a real success that we managed to compile a solid visual bank of the client’s products, as the main highlight of the course was an ancient dough fermentation method and the baking of classic French bread and pastries.
+I consider it a success that we compiled a solid visual bank of the client's products, showcasing the ancient dough fermentation method and classic French bread and pastries.

 Updating the imagery allowed us to clearly showcase how competitive - and mouthwatering - the final product truly was.
 Personally, I love baking (and eating bread), so I was genuinely thrilled to curate the best images of panettone and loaves, even though it constantly made me crave pastries while working.